Chainsaw Vs Ax: Which Is Best And When Should You Use Them?

 Chainsaw Or Ax

-I use the chainsaw for sawing the log into sections, and I have this maul on hand to help out when necessary.
+These hardwood trees (gum and macrocarpa) had been down for a number of years already, which is why you can see some decay in the outside layers.
+I used the chainsaw for sawing the log into sections, and I have the maul on hand to help out when necessary.

-• helping to remove a stuck chainsaw bar – though don’t damage the saw
+• Helping to remove a stuck chainsaw bar – though don’t damage the saw

-When it comes to an axe vs maul, they both serve different purposes and so are used on different occasions.
+When it comes to axes vs mauls, they both serve different purposes and so are used on different occasions.
+You can see that this axe doesn’t have a sledgehammer-like end to it like the maul.

+These lighter axes are better for limbing branches and felling small trees.
 You don’t want to be swinging a huge heavy maul around to lop off a few small branches.
-That would be dangerous and tiring.
+That is dangerous and tiring.

 A big storm will hit everywhere at some point or another, and both these tools can help out greatly in the tidy-up.
+If you have a lot of wood to split, one of these Tractor Supply log splitters will get things done faster and easier.

 Ax Vs Chainsaw FAQs